-According to corpus research, in academic writing, the three tenses used the most often are the simple present, the simple past, and the present perfect.
+According to corpus research, in academic writing, the three tenses used the most often are the (a) simple present, (b) simple past, and (c) present perfect.
 The next most common tense is the future; some major assessments, course assignments, and the doctoral study proposal at Walden are written in this tense for a study that will be conducted in the future.

 Simple present: Use the simple present to describe a general truth or a habitual action.
 This tense indicates that the statement is generally true in the past, present, and future.